NvChad/NvChad/README.md

 # TODO

-It would be nice if NvChad focuses on existing plugins and config before adding new things , some plugins like whichkey , telescope , treesitter still have basic configs!
-Also adding new features that'd make NvChad slow or its startuptime slow wouldnt be encouraged , if that feature's really needed then It'll be mentioned in the wiki with its config.
+It would be nice if NvChad focuses on existing plugins and config before adding new things.
+Some plugins like whichkey, telescope and treesitter still have basic configs!
+Also adding new features that'd make NvChad slow or its startup time slow wouldn't be encouraged.
+If that feature is really needed then it'll be mentioned in the wiki with its config.

 - Debloat the config.
-- Make NvChad more faster (reduce startuptime too).
+- Make NvChad more faster (reduce startup time too).
 - Add another section in the wiki explaining the whole config (must be helpful for newbies).
 - Add more themes.
 - Preview shortcuts in the form of a pretty [cheatsheet](https://user-images.githubusercontent.com/59060246/122490009-95fd9980-cffe-11eb-9676-78019aa2cd65.png).